viur-framework/viur-docs/source/intro.rst

 Introduction
 ============
-**ViUR** is an application development framework that mainly focuses to implement cloud-based information systems on top of the `Google AppEngine™`_.
+**ViUR** is an application development framework that focuses on cloud-based information systems implemented on top of the `Google AppEngine™`_.

-By design, ViUR-based applications are build upon simple, clear, flexible, extendible, versatile, high-scalable and easy-to-use concepts.
+ViUR is designed to enable applications which are simple, clear, flexible, extendible, versatile, high-scalable and easy-to-use.
 To fit the requirements of modern agile software development workflows, ViUR is entirely written in the `Python programming language`_.

-Applications implemented in ViUR are not only limited to websites or any other kind of specialized web-application.
-Therefore, we call ViUR an information system, because it goes beyond the limitations of a content-management-system or other kinds of specialized web-application software.
+Applications implemented in ViUR are not limited to websites or any other kind of specialized web-application.
+Therefore we call ViUR an information system, because it goes beyond the limitations of a content-management-system or other kinds of specialized web-application software.

 ViUR helps to manage any kind of information.
-It comes with a set of four pre-defined application kinds which can be used to build modules for any desired tasks.
-The system comes with a variety of pre-defined modules, which can easily be adapted for particular goals.
+It comes with a set of four pre-defined application types which can be used to build modules for any desired tasks.
+Pre-defined modules can easily be adapted for particular goals.
 New modules are simply created or extended from other ones.
 Data structures can be defined, extended and changed during the development workflow.
-Input masks and data management interfaces for all informations hold in the information system are dynamically created within the administration tools.
+Input masks and data management interfaces are dynamically created within the administration tools.

 ViUR currently exists of three parts:

 - The **server** is the core of a ViUR application.

-It provides the server-parts of the web-application, a library of pre-defined data-models, modules, tools and libraries for data management and much more, and several renders to support different output kinds.
+  It provides the server-parts
+  of the web-application, a library of pre-defined data-models, modules, tools and libraries for data management, and several renderers for different types of output.

-- The **admin** is the client-based, cross-platform administration backend to manage a ViUR application.
-It focuses on power-users that want to manage their applications with the full power of a desktop client computer.
+- The **admin** is the client-based administration backend used to manage a ViUR application.

+  It is cross-platform capable and focuses on power-users that want to manage their applications with the full power of a desktop client computer.

+- The **vi** (visual interface) is the web-based administration backend.

+  It is an easy-to-access management tool.
-- The **vi** (visual interface), is the web-based administration backend for ViUR written in pure HTML5, to provide an easy-to-access management tool that directly runs system-independently in the web-browser of any desktop or even mobile devices.
+  Written in pure HTML5, it runs system-independently in the web-browser and can be used on any desktop or mobile device.

 Both administration tools support the integration of application-specific plug-ins and can be used independently, depending on what is wanted and